We support the doctoral candidates of today to become the researchers, innovators and leaders of the future.

 Our Vice Chancellor’s PhD Scholarships include a fee waiver and stipend for three years (set at the level recommended by UK Research and Innovation).

 This successful applicant for this project will receive a Vice Chancellor’s PhD Studentship which covers Home tuition fees and provides a UKRI equivalent minimum annual stipend for three years.
-For 2021/2 this will be £15,609 per year.
+For 2021/2 this was £15,609 per year.
 The award is subject to the successful candidate meeting the scholarship terms and conditions.
 Please note that the University asserts the right to claim any intellectual property generated by research it funds.